aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/stringchartvalue/_index.md

 ---
 title: StringChartValue
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represent string value which can be stored in pptx presentation document in two ways 1 in cell/cells of workbook related to chart
+description:  Represent string value which can be stored in pptx presentation document in two ways 1 in cell/cells of workbook related to chart
  2 as literal value.
 type: docs